Northeast Nook: Cartoon by Nituparna Rajbongshi

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

+Every Sunday, readers can anticipate a fresh take on the intricate tapestry of Northeast, particularly focusing on Assam.

-Rajbongshi’s work offers a biting yet insightful commentary on Assam’s politics, culture, and society.
+Cartoonist Nituparna Rajbongshi‘s work is known for its biting yet profoundly insightful commentary, dissecting the complexities of Assam’s politics, culture, and society with both humor and gravitas.

-With a keen eye for observation and a talent for visual storytelling, Rajbongshi’s cartoons resonate deeply with readers, sparking conversations and prompting reflection on the issues that shape their lives.
+Through his distinct artistic style, Rajbongshi captures the nuances of everyday life, transforming them into powerful visual narratives.
+His keen eye for observation allows him to pinpoint the absurdities and contradictions that often go unnoticed, while his talent for visual storytelling ensures that these observations resonate deeply with readers.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!